writethedocs/www/docs/2014/index.rst

 Our conferences create a time and a place for the global community of documentarians to share information, discuss ideas, and work together to improve the art and science of documentation.

+See our :doc:`/about/vision` page for more information on the conference.

 Blog
 ----